pnp/blog/content/post/how-to-use-send-an-http-request-to-sharepoint-in-power-automate.md

 ## Implementation
-We will create a SharePoint list and we will perform Create, Read, Update and Delete operations. we will create an instant flow. let\'s see step-by-step implementation.
+We will create a SharePoint list and we will perform Create, Read, Update and Delete operations. we will create an instant flow. let's see step-by-step implementation.